Criminal Record Sealing / Expunging in Williamson and Bell County

 Texas Constitution and Statutes – Criminal Record Sealing – Non-disclosure of a criminal record, or sealing a criminal record, is defined in Chapter 411 of the Texas Government Code.
 This link describes offenses eligible to be sealed, situations where an individual cannot request an order of non-disclosure, and agencies that can access sealed records.

 Texas Department of Public Safety – Criminal Records Service – The Texas Department of Public Safety or DPS provides information on sealing and expunging criminal records in Texas.
 The Texas DPS maintains certain criminal records in Texas and has the authority to deny an application for expunction.
 A local DPS office is located at:Georgetown DPS

 515 S. Pine Street

 Phone: (512) 863-5816

-Contact Law Office of Michael J. Price today for a consultation about whether you are eligible to have your criminal record sealed or expunged throughout Williamson County in Texas.
+Contact Law Office of Price & Wiggins, P.C. today for a consultation about whether you are eligible to have your criminal record sealed or expunged throughout Williamson County in Texas.
 Michael J. Price is an experienced Georgetown criminal defense lawyer who will make every effort to help you seal or expunge your criminal record.

-Contact Law Office of Michael J. Price at (512) 354-1880 for a consultation about sealing or expunging your criminal record throughout Williamson County and Bell County in Texas.
+Contact Law Office of Price & Wiggins, P.C. at (512) 354-1880 for a consultation about sealing or expunging your criminal record throughout Williamson County and Bell County in Texas.